 However, not all stories like Wube-Enat’s have such a lovely ending.
 Each year, 15 million girls are married before the age of 18.
 That is 28 girls every minute that are married too soon, endangering their personal development and well-being.
 With more young people on our planet than ever before, child marriage is a human rights violation that we must end to achieve a fairer future for all.

-We are thrilled to announce that the book In SafeHands by our director and photographer Nancy Durrell McKenna, will be launched November 28th, 2016.
+We are thrilled to announce that the book In SafeHands featuring photography by our director Nancy Durrell McKenna, was launched on November 28th, 2016.
 As well as celebrating the work of SafeHands for Mothers, the book is photographic tribute to the stories of extraordinary women and their families in rural Africa.